jenkinsci/atlassian-jira-software-cloud-plugin/README.md

 ### Install the "Jenkins for Jira" app in Jira

-You can install the "Jenkins for Jira" app into your Jira site by using the [direct installation link](https://developer.atlassian.com/console/install/21696c93-1a1d-4dd0-bac0-dfed80a62aba?signature=0959fc868cbcef86a68217b573a595eda2966abfdfad3dbb13edcec9ef9ff5fd&product=jira).

-Alternatively, you can install the app via the Jira Marketplace:
+You can install the "Jenkins for Jira" app into your Jira site via the Jira Marketplace:

 1. Open Jira and go to **Apps > Explore more apps**.
 1. Type "Jenkins for Jira" into the search box.